-Siting Factor Transfer and Processing Facilities Compost Facilities Landfills Seismic No facilities shall be placed within 200 feet of an active or recently active fault unless mitigated.
+Siting Factor Transfer and Processing Facilities Compost Facilities Landfills Seismic No facilities shall be placed wit No facilities shall be placed within 200 feet of an active or recently active fault unless mitigated.
 Floodplains.
 100 year floodplains and areas subject to flooding by dam or levee failure and tsunamis, seiches, and coastal flooding.
-May be built in areas subject to 100 year flooding if protected by engineered solutions designed to preclude failure, such as berms, platforms or elevations above flood levels.
-Landfills may not be located in areas subject to 100 year flooding unless protected in accord with State standards.
+Facilities may be built in areas subject to 100 year flooding if protected by engineered solutions designed to preclude failure, such as berms, platforms or elevations above flood levels.
 Wetlands.
 Saltwater, freshwater and brackish marshes, swamps and bogs inundated by surface or groundwater with a frequency to support a prevalence of vegetative or aquatic life which requires saturated soil conditions for growth and reproduction, as defined in adopted regional or state policies.
-No facilities shall be located i and local agencies. in wetlands, unless mitigated to the satisfaction of responsible federal, state Endangered Species Habitat.
+No facilities shall be located in wetlands, unless mitigated to the satisfaction of responsible federal, state and local agencies.
+Endangered Species Habitat .
 Rare and endangered plant and animal species and critical habitat areas.
 No facilities shall be located within critical habitats of endangered species, defined as areas known to be inhabited permanently or seasonally, or known to be critical at any stage in the life cycle of any species of wildlife or vegetation identified or being considered for identification as "endangered" or "threatened" by the U.S. Department of the Interior or the State of California, unless mitigated to the satisfaction of responsible agencies.
-Unstable Soils.
+Unstable Soils .
 Steep slopes and areas subject to liquefaction and subsidence due to natural causes.
-Facilities located in these areas should have engineered design features (i.e. containment structures) to assure structural stability.
-Landfills may not be located in areas with 25% slope or greater or in areas subject to liquefaction or subsidence, unless mitigated.
-Major Aquifer Recharge Areas.
+Facilities located in these areas should have engineered design features (i.e. containment structures) to assure structural stability.Landfills may not be located in areas with 25% slope or greater or in areas subject t liquefaction or subsidence, unless mitigation Major Aquifer Recharge Areas .
 Areas supplying principal recharge to a regional aquifer, as defined by adopted general, regional or state plans.
 If located in these areas, facilities should provide properly designed, constructed and maintained engineering spill containment features, inspection and monitoring measures, and other environmental protection controls to prevent runoff from the facility.
 Landfills should be discouraged from locating in watershed areas of public reservoirs to the extent feasible.
-Depth to Groundwater Facilities may be located in high groundwater areas if engineered in accord with local and Staterequirements.
+Depth to Groundwater Facilities may be located in hig h groundwater areas if engineered d in accord with local and State requirements.